 See also other resolutions

 Hyper Text Markup Language version 5; the standard markup language for documents designed to be displayed in a web browser.
-Version 5 supports audio and video controls, vector graphics, canvas support, localStorage, more mobile-friendly, track geolocation etc.
+Version 5 is more mobile-friendly, supports audio and video controls, vector graphics, canvas support, localStorage, track geolocation etc.

 Internet Protocol; the principal protocol by which data is sent from one computer to another on the Internet.